Years ago (a lot of them, actually), I was fooling around with the idea of writing a book.

 To make a long story short: I have finally decided to add a combined Static Site / DynamicBlog to the collection of websites I have already created for myself (as well as for other people).

-And since my line of thinking is (only apparently) slightly unstructured, what a better title than TheJunkYard?
+And since my line of thinking is (only apparently) slightly unstructured, what a better form than that of a Blog?

 What can you expect to find on this Blog: